In the Light of What We Know: Outline

-Much of the novel is set during the war in Afghanistan at the beginning of the century and the financial crisis of 2007–08.
+Much of the novel is set during the war in Afghanistan at the beginning of the century and the 2008 financial crisis.
 One September morning in 2008, an investment banker approaching forty, his career in collapse and his marriage unraveling, receives a surprise visitor at his townhouse in South Kensington.
 In the disheveled figure of a South Asian male carrying a backpack, the banker recognizes a long-lost friend, a mathematics prodigy who disappeared years earlier under mysterious circumstances.
 The friend has resurfaced to make a confession of unsettling power.

 The story ranges from Kabul to London, New York City, Islamabad, Dhaka, Oxford, and Princeton, NJ—and explores the questions of love, belonging, science, and war.
 At its heart is the friendship of two men and the betrayal of one by the other.

-Rahman has described the backbone of the novel as an exploration of how much we can rely on what we think we know?
+Rahman has described the backbone of the novel as an exploration of the question: how much we can rely on what we think we know?
 Reviewers have said that "the book challenges any attempt at summary."